Welcome back: Pujols returns home, finds fit with Cardinals

 Pujols won those three MVP awards and made nine All-Star teams with the Cardinals before signing a 10-year, $240 million deal with the Angels in 2012.
 He was waived by the Angels last May while hitting .198, and signed with the Dodgers, for whom he hit 12 homers and drove in 38 runs in 85 games.

-With the National League now adopting the DH rule, the Cardinals found a fit with Pujols as opening day on April 7 against Pittsburgh at Busch Stadium approached.
+With use of the designated hitter extending to the National League, the Cardinals found a fit with Pujols as opening day on April 7 against Pittsburgh at Busch Stadium approached.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP